Fred Flintstone: Portrayal

 George O'Hanlon originally auditioned for the role of Fred Flintstone.
 He later went on to voice George Jetson, another Hanna-Barbera character in the animated sitcom The Jetsons.
 Alan Reed was the original voice artist of Fred (minus the original short pilot where he was voiced by Daws Butler, who also voiced him on a 1973 record) until Reed's death in 1977.

 Henry Corden occasionally voiced Fred on records throughout the 1960s, and also provided the singing voice for Fred in The Man Called Flintstone.
+In 1972-1975, Lionel Wilson and Jackson Beck provided Fred's voice for two Flintstones record albums produced by Peter Pan Records.
 Following Reed's death, Corden officially took over the role until his retirement in 2000, although he continued to voice him in Post Pebbles commercials until his death in 2005.
 Corden voiced Fred's father and mother in The Flintstone Kids, while young Fred was voiced by both Lennie Weinrib and Scott Menville at different points.

-Australian voice actor Keith Scott provided Fred's voice in various commercials throughout the 1980s and 1990s and the live show Hanna-Barbera Gala Celebrity Nite at the Wonderland Sydney amusement park in Australia.
+Australian voice actor Keith Scott provided Fred's voice in various commercials throughout the 1970s, 1980s and 1990s and the live show Hanna-Barbera Gala Celebrity Nite at the Wonderland Sydney amusement park in Australia.